oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

 # Acknowledgments
 {:numbered="false"}
+The authors would like to thank Pierre Francois for the review and suggestions the document.

-This work is partially supported by the European Commission under Horizon 2020 Secured autonomic traffic management for a Tera of SDN flows (Teraflow) project (grant agreement number 101015857).
+This work is partially supported by the European Commission under grant agreement No. 101092766  (ALLEGRO Project) and Horizon 2020 Secured autonomic traffic management for a Tera of SDN flows (Teraflow) project (grant agreement number 101015857).